OUR GOAL is to improve access to public health and primary medical care in Chin state.

 - the lack of a sustainable solution for providing health care services for the rural poor

-- weaknesses in local drivers for change through engaging communities in self-determined change and influencing government provision of healthcare to rural areas
+- weaknesses in local drivers for change through engaging communities in self-determined improvements, and influencing government provision of healthcare to rural areas

 At the launch of the 2015 UN Primary Health Care Performance Initiative, WHO Director General Dr. Margaret Chan stated that, “when primary health care works, it can meet the vast majority of people’s health needs”.
-This has been the long-term belief and experience of Health and Hope.
-That community-owned and led, primarily preventative rather than curative services, which adopt scientifically sound and culturally appropriate health education, will have the greatest impact and transformation on health among the rural population in western Myanmar.
+It has been the long-term belief and experience of Health & Hope that community-owned and led services are the most effective way of improving the health of the rural population in western Myanmar.
+These services are primarily preventative rather than curative, adopting scientifically sound and culturally appropriate methods of health education.

-Health and Hope's community based model provides regular training opportunities for Area Coordinators, who in turn provide:
+Health & Hope's community-based model provides regular training for Area Coordinators, who in turn support Community Health Workers in partner villages by giving:

 - mentoring support